 The valve sizing worksheets available for free download on the Worksheets page can also graph installed characteristics and gain.

-The Step-by-Step guide in this download is compatible with Versions 6.0.3 through 6.2.6, although you might see minor differences from the screen shots in this book depending on which Nelprof version you are using.
+The Step-by-Step guide in this download is compatible with Versions 6.0.3 and later, although you might see minor differences from the screen shots in this book depending on which Nelprof version you are using.

 Nelprof can be downloaded from the Metso web site listed below: